heilokchow/frailtyMMpen/README.md

 Example
 -------

-This is a basic example which shows you how to use this package, you may refer to the package mannual for detailed descriptions and examples for each function.
+This is a basic example which shows you how to use this package, you may refer to the package manual for detailed descriptions and examples for each function.

-We use the simulated data with 50 clusters and 10 object in each cluster:
+We use the simulated data with 50 clusters and 10 objects in each cluster:

 ``` r
 data(simdataCL)